This article was first posted on the Novedge bog on April 27, 2007.

-Giuseppe Massoni is a jewelry designer and a Rhino 3D guru.
-He is a Tech Support Specialist as well as a Rhino Training Specialist for Robert McNeel & Associates (McNeel Europe), and is also in charge for the Italian Rhino Newsgroup.
-Giuseppe is a well-known and highly respected member of the Rhino community.
-He is also the author of “Modeling and Mold making for Jewelry Designers,” a popular training CD published by Robert McNeel & Associates.
+Giuseppe Massoni is a jewelry designer and Rhino 3D guru.
+He is a Tech Support Specialist as well as a Rhino Training Specialist for Robert McNeel & Associates (McNeel Europe), and is in charge for the Italian Rhino Newsgroup.
+Giuseppe is a well-known and highly respected member of the Rhino community helping every day users to learn and use Rhino 3D.
+He is the author of “Modeling and Mold making for Jewelry Designers,” a popular training CD for jewelry designers published and sold by Robert McNeel & Associates.

 Giuseppe, can you tell us a bit about yourself and your professional activities?